TUMLWE/PAL/docs/source/user_guide.rst

 Project Definition
 -----------------------

-When creating a new project through the GUI (Section XX), two excel files are created by default: “inputfile.xlsx” and “SVI_definition.xlsx”.
+When creating a new project through the GUI (Section XX), a folder with the name of the project is created.
+Additionally, two default folders created, namely a "ReferenceCFiles" and a "SimulinkModels" folders, which are used to store the reference PLC source code and the Simulink models necessary for the SUBMODELs.
+Additionally, two excel files are created: “inputfile.xlsx” and “SVI_definition.xlsx”.
 Those files define each project and are used to define the application layers described above, as well as the data exchange between each application.

 Inputfile.xlsx
 ^^^^^^^^^^^^^^^^^^^^